 can be found a mystifying mixture of sleazy bars, pawn shops and flop houses that support the wretched refuse

 Being a major thoroughfare of downtown Detroit, if the Model city was to shine like new money then skid row would have to go.
-Much like Black Bottom, the city would later find that getting rid of the eyesore didn't get ride of the people who formerly inhabited the area.
+Much like Black Bottom, the city would later find that getting rid of the eyesore didn't get rid of the people who formerly inhabited the area.
 Roughly speaking, they were just kicking the can a little further down the road.
-Many of these hard core people would simply move over to the 12th Street / Linwood / Dexter area and the very same problems of the 50s would re-materialize in the 60s.
+Many of these hard core people would simply move over to the 12th Street / Linwood / Dexter area and the very same problems of the 1950's would re-materialize in the 1960's.

 Where there is destitution, exploiters are sure to follow.
 Michigan Avenue in the 1950s with its seemingly endless rows of graft to satiate the down and out.

 “Isn’t it wonderful?” murmured the lady, as she drove along Michigan Ave. in the placid emptiness of Detroit’s urban renewal clearance.
 Several blocks away Jim, a 50 year old man with a six day beard, wavered to the door of an aged, abandoned school, proving it wasn’t.
 Inside, he began shaking and crying uncontrollably.
 He’d once again reached the limit of endurance in another encounter with cheap wine.
 He’s one of an estimated 7,000 residents of the city’s skid row area, now shifted geographically several blocks east from its old location along Michigan avenue.